-Abstract- The accumulation of space charge inside the dielectric layer of an HVDC cable is one of the most important issue to be considered in the design stage and during the operating conditions.
+Abstract- Power transmission lines with undersea HVDC cables are an interesting technological solution for the supply of electrical energy to islands.
+The accumulation of space charge inside the dielectric layer of a HVDC cable is one of the most important issue to be considered in the design stage and during the operating conditions.
 The separation of space charge is due to several factors including the dependence on temperature of the electrical conductivity of the insulation and the establishment of a thermal gradient under load conditions.
-This research is focused on the investigation of the effect of an axial heat transmission on the space charge and electric field distributions in an HVDC cable.
-In order to assess the impact of this phenomenon, a case study involving a cable immersed partly in water and partly in air has been simulated by means of a 2-D thermal and electrical model in time domain.
-The electric field calculation is based on the quasi-static Maxwell model and the current continuity equation.
-To simulate the effect of waves, a moving water-air interface is considered, with time varying sinusoidal law.
-The results show the establishment of an electrical field peak near the water-air interface due to an increased temperature drop over the insulation in this area.
-The approach and the findings described in this article attempt to improve the knowledge in the relationship between thermal and electrical phenomena in HVDC cables.
-Moreover, this article focuses on the advisability of appropriately considering the impact of the axial heat transfer in the standards on the thermal rating of HVDC cables.
+This research is focused on the space charge accumulation phenomenon in an HVDC cable immersed partly in water and partly in air.
+Due to the high difference in thermal conductivity between the conductor and the insulation, the axial heat conduction near the interface can play an important role in locally increasing the thermal gradient.
+The main goal of this research is to investigate the impact of this phenomenon on the electric field distribution.
+Moving cable-water-air interface is considered, with time varying sinusoidal law.
+This study has been carried out by means of a 2-D thermal and electrical model of a HVDC cable developed in time domain in Matlab®.
+The results show the establishment of an electrical field peak near the water-air interface due to an increased thermal gradient in this area.